roman-milk/roman-milk.github.io/that-old-house-1.md

  Karen abruptly looked serious.
 She reached out and took Bev's free hand in hers.
 "Seriously.
 Anything you want.
 I owe you for this one."

  That finally got to her and Bev blushed.
 "I'm just teasing, you little hussy!"
 She turned her attention to me.
 "I really am glad that you guys found some comfort in each other."
 She put her tea down, reached out for my hand, and placed Karen's hand in mine.
-Report_Story #5